 We are one of the leading green coffee origin exporters in the world.
 This puts us in a good position to leverage our ground strengths to enhance the livelihood of farmers and their families through well-founded sustainability initiatives.

 Flagship sustainability projects and initiatives gain Olam Livelihood Charter (OLC) status when they address all 8 principles of interest-free finance, improved yield, labour practices, market access, quality, traceability, social investment and environmental impact.
-In 2014, 6 OLC initiatives reached over 14,000 coffee farmers.
-These initiatives are geared to help smallholders increase farm productivity and profitability, while enabling us to offer sustainable, traceable and certified coffees from various origins.
+It results in better productivity and returns for farmers and sustainability assured for our clients.
+In 2016, The OLC and project initiatives reached close to 30,000 coffee farmers.
+These initiatives are geared to help smallholders increase farm productivity and profitability while enabling us to offer sustainable, traceable and socially responsible coffees from various origins.
+Read more here.

-For more information about sustainability across all of our products, click here
+For more information about sustainability across all of our products, click here.